Amarjeet Sohi: Awards

-During his time on Council, Sohi has received several awards in recognition of his community leadership.
-He has received the Edmonton Interfaith Advocate Award and the John Humphrey Centre's Human Rights Advocate Award for promoting welcoming and inclusive communities.
-In 2015, Sohi received the Man of Honour, Exemplary Leadership Award from the Centre to End All Sexual Exploitation in recognition of his work to end gender discrimination and violence and the Edmonton Mennonite Centre for Newcomers Recognizing Immigrant Success in Edmonton (RISE) Lifetime Achievement award.
+Sohi received several community awards during time on city council.
+In 2014, he received the John Humphrey Centre's Randy Palivoda Public Service Award.
+The following year, he received the Interfaith Advocate Award from the Edmonton Interfaith Centre for Education and Action for his work in promoting interfaith dialogue.
+Sohi was also awarded the Man of Honour, Exemplary Leadership Award from the Centre to End All Sexual Exploitation in recognition of his work to end gender discrimination and violence and the Edmonton Mennonite Centre for Newcomers Recognizing Immigrant Success in Edmonton (RISE) Lifetime Achievement award in 2015.

 Federal politics

 In January 2015, Sohi was approached by the federal Liberal Party to run as a Member of Parliament in the newly created riding of Edmonton Mill Woods.
 He felt the need to bring up his imprisonment before it could be used against him politically, and thus contacted the Edmonton Journal reporter Paula Simons, who agreed to help report the story.
 He was acclaimed as a candidate the next month, and officially launched his campaign in June 2015 at a large rally with Liberal leader Justin Trudeau in Mill Woods.
 Sohi's campaign emphasized the importance of federal leadership to address big-city and infrastructure challenges.
 Sohi was also sharply critical of the Harper government's approach to citizenship, multiculturalism, and immigration policy.

 The nomination contest in Edmonton Mill Woods was the subject of a minor controversy prior to Sohi's acclamation.
 Varinder Bhullar was disqualified following alleged violations of Liberal Party membership rules.
 Bhullar claimed the party disqualified him after he refused to step aside in favor of Sohi, the party's preferred candidate.

 On October 19, 2015, after a longer than average 78-day federal election campaign, Sohi was declared elected as MP for Edmonton Mill Woods.
 Per the initial count, Sohi received 41.2% of the popular vote and won by a margin of 79 votes.
 Conservative candidate Tim Uppal successfully argued for a judicial recount of the results.
 The recount was held on October 29 and increased Sohi's margin of victory to 92 votes.
 After being elected as MP, Sohi was criticized for accepting a CA$46,000 severance package from the City of Edmonton.
 He defended the move, saying that he did not determine the amount, which was based on his years of service with Edmonton City Council.